 The course is split between two exams (35% each) and a practical coursework task.
 This is to produce a music promotional package across 3 media forms - a promo video, a band website and a CD digipak, supported by a blog.
 The exams are 2 hours long and involve some unseen textual analysis of newspapers (The Daily Mail and The Guardian) as well as mini-essays on such diverse topics as 'Minecraft', the Radio 1 Breakfast Show and the 1967 and 2015 versions of 'The Jungle Book'.
-We do not offer Media Studies as an AS, so all the exams will be taken at the end of Year 13.
+All the exams will be taken at the end of Year 13.